 In 1909 Cochrane had a population of three hundred and fifty and a land assessment of two hundred thousand dollars.
 There were sixty-five children attending the school.
 Two brick plants were operation and two more were planned.
 The stone quarry was getting ready to go into full operation and a sawmill was planned.
-(25)

-(25) C. A., April 15, 1909.
+(25) (25) C. A., April 15, 1909.

 In 1910 the Union Bank opened a branch office in Cochrane.
-(26) It was situated in the southeast corner of the Fisher building.
+(26) It was situated in the southeast corner of

+(26) Interview, Mr. A. Allen, manager of the Royal Bank, Cochrane. the Fisher building.
 At this time the building also contained the office of the Advocate, the Tower brothers' meat market, Fisher's General Store, a hardware, the post office, Dr. Park's office, and, on the second floor, the living quarters of T. Fisher and the Masonic Hall.
 (27) (27) Interview, Mr. A. Chapman.
+In the issue of Thursday, November 24, 1910, the